OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

     ```

 1. Run `npm install`.
-1. To sideload the add-in, see [Sideload add-ins created with the Office Yeoman Generator](../testing/sideload-add-in-with-unified-manifest.md#sideload-add-ins-created-with-the-office-yeoman-generator-yo-office).
+1. To sideload the add-in, see [Sideload add-ins created with the Yeoman generator for Office Add-ins (Yo Office)](../testing/sideload-add-in-with-unified-manifest.md#sideload-add-ins-created-with-the-office-yeoman-generator-yo-office).

-### Convert NodeJS and npm projects that aren't created with Yeoman Generator
+### Convert NodeJS and npm projects that weren't created with Yeoman Generator

-If you don't want to use the Teams Toolkit and your project wasn't created with the Office Yeoman generator, use the office-addin-manifest-converter tool.
+If you don't want to use the Teams Toolkit and your project wasn't created with Yo Office, use the office-addin-manifest-converter tool.

 In the root of the project, open a command prompt or bash shell and run the following command.
 This command puts the unified manifest in a subfolder with the same name as the filename stem of the original add-in only manifest.
 For example, if the manifest is named **MyManifest.xml**, the unified manifest is created at **.\MyManifest\MyManifest.json**.
 For more details about this command, see [Office-Addin-Manifest-Converter](https://www.npmjs.com/package/office-addin-manifest-converter).